karpovdl/FileToBase64/README.md

 FileToBase64
 ============

-Cjnvert any file to base64
+Convert any file to base64